AviH0/palanaeum/README.md

 pip install gspread, oauth2client
 ```

-Make sure you have the json file in your credentials directory (if you donwloaded the app from the github repository you will need to get it from somewehere else)
+Make sure you have the json file in your credentials directory (if you donwloaded the app from the github repository you will need to get it from somewehere else).

+To run the program, simply run LabSupportClient.py

 ## Usage